YourHopelessness/SubclassesTrackerAPI/README.md

 ## Quick start

 1. Clone the repository and install the dependencies for each project.
-2. Build and run the backend service:
+2. *(Optional)* run the backend locally.
+The API is already hosted remotely so this step can be skipped:

 ```bash
 cd backend
  dotnet restore
  dotnet run
 ```

+Alternatively, skip this step and use the API instance already running on the remote host.

 3. Download the latest browser extension from the [releases page](https://github.com/YourHopelessness/SubclassesTrackerAPI/releases).